leeping/geomeTRIC/docs/source/options.rst

 - ``quick`` : Use QUICK.
 Provide a QUICK input file with Cartesian coordinates.
 - ``cfour`` : Use CFOUR.
 Provide a CFOUR input file with Cartesian coordinates.
 A Python script is provided to convert Z-matrix input prior to running the optimization.
 - ``gmx`` : Use Gromacs (experimental).
 Provide a Gromacs ``.gro`` file.
 A topology file ``topol.top`` and run parameters ``shot.mdp`` are required, with those exact names.
+- ``bagel`` : Use BAGEL.
+Provide a BAGEL input json file with Cartesian coordinates.

 ``--nt [1]``